Search for * to see the entire collection; start typing to see suggestions.

-Here at HMS.scot you can find the details of over 200 Scottish printed sources of fiddle music from before 1850, with images and indexes of 22 books from the University of Glasgow and Perth's A K Bell Library.
-Browse the collection, search for tunes and composers, and play the tunes!
+has details of over 200 Scottish printed sources of vernacular violin music from before 1850, along with images and indexes of 22 books from the University of Glasgow and Perth's A K Bell Library.
+You can browse the collection, search for tunes and composers, and play the tunes.

 This resource was created as part of the AHRC-funded project Bass Culture in Scottish Musical Traditions.
 The project’s principal aim was to encourage musicians in traditional music to draw further on historical sources in their repertoire, their teaching, and in their understanding of the music’s history, with a particular focus on the musical practices which underpinned the tunes: the structural and accompaniment traditions.